Adelaide of Saxe-Meiningen: Marriage

-Adelaide married William in a double wedding with William's brother, Prince Edward Augustus, Duke of Kent and Strathearn, and his bride Victoria, Dowager Princess of Leiningen, on 11 July 1818, at Kew Palace in Surrey, England.
+Adelaide married William in a double wedding with William's brother, Prince Edward, Duke of Kent and Strathearn, and his bride Victoria, Dowager Princess of Leiningen, on 11 July 1818, at Kew Palace in Surrey, England.
 They had met for the first time only a week earlier on 4 July at Grillon's Hotel in Albemarle Street.
 Neither William nor Adelaide had been married before, and William was 27 years her senior.
 Despite these unromantic circumstances, the couple settled amicably in Hanover, where the cost of living was much lower than in England, and by all accounts were devoted to each other throughout their marriage.
 Adelaide improved William's behaviour; he drank less, swore less, and became more tactful.
 Observers thought them parsimonious, and their lifestyle simple.

 Adelaide soon became pregnant but in her seventh month of pregnancy she developed pleurisy and gave birth prematurely on 27 March 1819 at the Fürstenhof Palace in Hanover.
 Her daughter, Charlotte Augusta Louise, lived only a few hours.
-Another pregnancy in the same year caused William to move the household to England so his heir would be born on British soil; however Adelaide miscarried at Calais or Dunkirk during the journey on 5 September 1819.
+Another pregnancy in the same year caused William to move the household to the UK so his heir would be born on British soil; however Adelaide miscarried at Calais or Dunkirk during the journey on 5 September 1819.
 Back in London they moved into Clarence House but preferred to stay at Bushy House near Hampton Court, where William had already lived with Dorothea Jordan.
 Adelaide became pregnant again, and a second daughter, Elizabeth Georgiana Adelaide, was born on 10 December 1820 at St James's Palace.
 Elizabeth seemed strong but died at less than three months old on 4 March 1821 of "inflammation in the Bowels".
 Twin boys were stillborn on 8 April 1822 at Bushy Park and a possible brief pregnancy may have occurred in the same year.
 Ultimately William and Adelaide had no surviving children.